-Yes, FIFO method has been adopted in usage of MDM ingredients like rice, pulses and condiments etc.
+Yes, FIFO method has been adopted in usage of MDM ingredients like rice, pulses etc.

-- 2.8.3 Arrangements for safe storage of ingredients and condiments in kitchens.
+2.8.4 Arrangements for safe storage of ingredients and condiments in kitchens.
 All the school units have been facilitated with at least two good quality storage bin specially designed with FIFO system of capacity 250 KG (approximate) each form the MME fund under MDM Programme.
-Accordingly these storage bins are being used to store the food grains at schools. - 2.8.4 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid-Day Meal Scheme.
+Accordingly these storage bins are being used to store the food grains and pulses at schools.

+2.8.5 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid-Day Meal Scheme.

 Training has been provided to all the Cook-cum-Helpers on safety & hygiene by the resource personnel's from other departments like Fire Service Deptt., Health Deptt., Physiology Deptt. of Tripura University etc. During the training of Cook-cum-Helpers, it has been acquired them how and why to maintain the safety and clean & hygiene in the Kitchen.
-Moreover, as per 100 days action Plan of the State Government, block wise workshop on hygiene & sanitation will be conducted from 14/05/2018 to 30/05/2018 throughout the State.
-LPG has also been introduced in 1711 school units out of 6568.
-A proposal was sent to the MHRD for making fund provision for procurement of LPG based cooking system in schools.
+Moreover, as per 100 days action Plan of the State Government, block wise workshop on hygiene & sanitation have also conducted from 14/05/2018 to 30/05/2018 throughout the State.
+All the HMs and MDM assigned teachers have been participated in the workshop.
+LPG has also been introduced in 1711 school units out of 6529.

-2.8.5 Information regarding dissemination of the guidelines up-to school level.
+2.8.6 Information regarding dissemination of the guidelines up-to school level.